jameshume/jehtech/src/html/electronics/inductors.md

 In the above the voltage and current aren't exactly 90 degrees out of phase.
 This is because the modelled components are non-ideal and the 90 degree phase shift is for an ideal resistor and ideal inductor, where the latter would have pure inductance etc.

-[This article](https://electricalacademia.com/basic-electrical/rl-series-circuit) and [this article (much simpler explanation I liked it more)](https://www.hamradioschool.com/post/complex-impedance-part-3-putting-it-all-together) explains it futher.
+[This article](https://electricalacademia.com/basic-electrical/rl-series-circuit) and [this article (much simpler explanation I liked it more)](https://www.hamradioschool.com/post/complex-impedance-part-3-putting-it-all-together) explain it futher.

 The two voltages across the resitor and inductor are a **vector** sum, and are not directly additive as such: